 Karl is an architect, writer and commentator on the Middle East.
-He is Senior Associate Partner at PLP Architecture in London and co-author of Manifesto: Towards a New Humanism in Architecture.
+He is a Director at PLP Architecture in London and co-author of Manifesto: Towards a New Humanism in Architecture.
 He has practiced architecture in London and Beirut, and taught for five years at the American University of Beirut.

 He wrote a chapter on Density vs Sprawl in the The Future of Community: Reports of a Death Greatly Exaggerated.He also wrote a chapter entitled 'The Visionary City' in The Lure of the City: From Slums to Suburbs.

 He has spoken on a range of issues such as art, architecture, urbanism and politics.
 He appears regularly on the BBC and other media outlets.
 He presented his argument for open borders in a TedX talk in London in 2011 and an argument for removing planning constraints and allowing people to build whatever they want in BBC Radio 4 'Four Thought' broadcast.